Healthy 30 Minute Hamburger Soup

 - 1 cup fresh or frozen green beans, sliced into thirds

-- 14.5 oz can diced tomatoes, fire-roasted is my favorite
+- 14½ ounces can diced tomatoes, fire-roasted is my favorite

-- Add your ground beef and onion to a large pot.
+- Add your ground meat to a soup pot.
 Use your spatula to crumble the meat.
 Add in your onion.
 Cook on medium high, stirring occasionally, until hamburger is browned.

 - Add in all other ingredients.
 Stir.
 Cover and simmer for 20 – 25 minutes.

 - Taste.
 Add extra salt or pepper as desired.